MECH 532 - Aircraft performance, stability and control

 Any approach to finding information must be multi-pronged: you may look at reference books, e.g. subject specific encyclopedias; search the Classic Catalogue for books; and do a targeted search for articles using research databases.
 These are discussed below in more detail.

-Start your research in the TA, TJ, and TL sections of the Schulich Library Reference area (Room 217, main floor) to look up encyclopedias and other reference books, for example:
+Start your research by searching in encyclopedias and other reference books, for example:

 Aeronautical engineer's data book, e-book

 Standard handbook for aeronautical and astronautical engineers, Ref TL509 S664 2003

 Use the WorldCat Catalogue to find books.
 For example: